 AndroGel is a topical gel that is comprised of synthetic testosterone.
 The theory is that you simply apply the gel and allegedly become able experience the benefits of having increased testosterone levels.
 However, we highly recommend you avoid synthetic testosterone gel products such as AndroGel and stick with a natural testo booster.
-Read this AndroGel review to see why it didn’t make our list of the Top 5 Testosterone Boosters.
+Read this AndroGel review to see why it didn’t make our list of the top 10 T Booster Supplements.

-Low testosterone therapies, such as gels and injections, are a mixed bag (check this article).
+Low testosterone therapies, such as gels and injections, are a mixed bag.
 That’s truly why we lean more towards taking the natural path.
 I know we sound like a bunch of hippies, but I promise you, we aren’t!

 The Benefits of AndroGel